Home Up Search

 Background in Lean Manufacturing

-In addition to a Bachelors Degree in Mechanical Engineering and a Masters Degree in Mechanical Engineering (Emphasis; Behavior of Metals); the President of WA Technology, Jerry Uttrachi, also holds a Masters of Science Degree in Engineering Management from the Industrial Engineering Department at New Jersey Institute of Technology.
+In addition to a Bachelors Degree in Mechanical Engineering and a Masters Degree in Mechanical Engineering (Emphasis; Behavior of Metals); the President of WA Technology, Jerry Uttrachi, also holds a Masters of Science Degree in Management from the Industrial Engineering Department at New Jersey Institute of Technology.

 In his graduate degree programs, he focused in Statistical Techniques and Manufacturing Engineering; courses including: